 Little Beaver Talks “Joey,” his Green Gretsch, and Miami Club Life

 “I played “Joey” with a Gretsch guitar.
-Betty Wright used to call it that Green Gretsch.
-It’s unusual to have a guitar that color, and it was a big body guitar, hollow body, Good sound and everything.
-But the way I wrote that song is I used to like BB King and a lot of blues stuff and wanted to write something to mimic him.
+Betty Wright used to call it “That Green Gretsch.”
+It’s unusual to have a guitar that color, and it was a big body guitar, hollow body; good sound and everything.
+But the way I wrote that song is, I used to like BB King, and a lot of blues stuff, and I wanted to write something to mimic him.

 It was actually me but I switched it around and put the lyrics together and it worked out just fine yknow and it turned out my wife didn’t mind cause it made her some money.

-But thats how a lot of blues songs were made.
-Johnnie Taylor “Who’s making love to your old lady while you out making love?”
+But that’s how a lot of blues songs were made.
+Johnnie Taylor “Who’s making love to your old lady while you’re out making love?”
 Stuff like that.

 We recorded it out the TK Productions, Henry Stone’s recording studio with Steve Alaimo and Willie Clarke.

 It was not even called TK at that time.
 It was Tone Recording studio.
 That there is where we cut “Cleanup Woman,” KC and The Sunshine Band, all that stuff in that little upstairs studio 8 track, and we got a great sound.

 I didn’t even know “Joey” broke.
 When the song came out I was in Boston.
 I cut “Joey” and then I left town because we had 2 riots and the civil rights movement and work turned out to be slow in black clubs.

 Sam & Dave broke up at the same time, And Dave came back to Miami.
 I was playing on 7th ave and 60th street at the Continental Club.
 Musicians used to just gravitate to me.
 They would come in and show up wherever I played.